Kushdapush/Kushdapush/README.md

 - ### Code For Gov Tech, Arghyam
   - Developed a platform that provides insights and visuals on Meteorological Data over 20th Century India
   - Created a user-friendly web portal in Next.js with interactive visuals using D3.js
-  - Built a REST API-based Express.js server, currently working on Deployment using @BlackKnight
+  - Built a REST API-based Express.js server
   - Implemented server-side caching with Redis, reducing API response time by 10x